What is ESD packaging, and why does your business need it?

 Why is ESD protection important?

-ESD poses a serious risk to electronic products.
-Components like PCBs (printed circuit boards) and microchips rely on materials that are highly susceptible to static damage.
-When exposed to static electricity, these components can fail, leading to defects, malfunctions, and shortened product lifespans.
+Components like PCBs (printed circuit boards) and microchips rely on packaging materials that are highly susceptible to static damage.
+When they are exposed to static electricity, these components can fail, leading to defects, malfunctions, and shortened product lifespans.

 The role of ESD packaging in protecting electronics

-While manufacturing can create ESD-protected environments (EPAs) during production, they can be exposed to various static hazards once products leave the factory.
-The risk of ESD damage increases during shipping or while being handled by subcontractors or third parties.
+While manufacturing can create ESD-protected environments (EPAs) during production, your products can be exposed to various static hazards once they leave the factory.

 How ESD packaging works

-ESD packaging prevents static buildup, dissipates any charges that may already be present, and offers physical protection from mishandling.
+ESD-safe packaging prevents static buildup, dissipates any charges that may already be present, and offers physical protection from mishandling.
 It helps protect items from electrostatic discharge throughout a product’s lifecycle.

 Types of ESD packaging